NZOI/NZOI.github.io/nzic/index.md

 ### Schedule

 There will be 3 rounds in NZIC 2024.
-This year's contest schedule will be released soon.

-**Last year's** contest schedule was:
+Contest weeks are:

-- Monday 3 April 2023 - Sunday 9 April 2023
+- Monday 8 April - Sunday 14 April
-- Monday 26 June 2023 - Sunday 2 July 2023
+- Monday 1 July - Sunday 7 July
-- Monday 14 August 2023 - Sunday 20 August 2023
+- Monday 19 August - Sunday 25 August

 ### Updates